sritapam/sritapam/README.md

 I'm a tech enthusiast who loves to learn about new things.
-Connect with me on LinkedIn.
+Connect with me on LinkedIn or Mail.

 <img align='right' src='https://media.giphy.com/media/bcKmIWkUMCjVm/giphy.gif' width='200"'>